Parichay: Nayee Zindagi Kay Sapno Ka: Plot

 After an argument in which Siddhi leaves Kunal, she unknowingly crashes into Rohit in an accident with her car.
-Richa and her father blame Siddhi for his death, while Kunal decides to prove her innocent.
-Thakral, however, manages to trap Kunal and he is sent to jail.
+Richa and her father blame Siddhi for his death, while Kunal decides to prove her innocence.
+Thakral, however, manages to trap Kunal, and he is sent to jail.
 Rohit is later revealed to be alive.
 Siddhi, Vikram, and Raveena get hold of him, but Richa, swearing revenge on Siddhi, kills her own brother, who testified against her earlier in Kunal's rape case.
 Richa strikes a deal with Siddhi, who agrees to sign the divorce papers and behave rudely towards the Chopra family.
-Siddhi accuses Kunal in the court for murder, but Richa proves him innocent and Siddhi as the culprit.
-Siddhi is incarcerated, and a heartbroken Kunal promises to never interfere in her life anymore.
+Siddhi accuses Kunal in the court of murder, but Richa proves him innocent and Siddhi as the culprit.
+Siddhi is incarcerated, and a heartbroken Kunal promises to never interfere in her life again.
 While in jail, she meets Sulekha Diwan and delivers male twins.
 Richa steals the first twin and convinces Kunal that Siddhi wanted to kill him.
 Upon discovering this, Siddhi asks Sulekha to give the second baby to the Chopra family.
 Sulekha initially complies, but when she learns that Kunal is planning to marry Richa, she returns the baby to Siddhi.
 Kunal ultimately decides not to marry Richa.